Mini-Cassia

 Watercraft inspection Station

-West Cassia Soil & Water Conservation District has taken on the responsibility to manage and run the Cotterell Invasive Species Watercraft Inspection Station on I-84 Northbound.
+West Cassia Soil & Water Conservation District has been responsible for managing and running the Cotterell Invasive Species Watercraft Inspection Station on I-84 Northbound.
 Workers at the inspection station ensure all watercraft are clean, drained, dry, and free of invasive mussels, snails, clams, and weeds.
-The Cotterell Boat Inspection Station has been selected to test the need for 24 hour operation.
-This requires increased inspection station manpower and cooperation with the Idaho State Patrol and the Idaho Transportation Department.
+The Cotterell Inspection Station is open 24 hours per day.
+This requires increased inspection station manpower and cooperation with the Idaho State Police and the Idaho Transportation Department.
 West Cassia Supervisors feel that protecting Idaho’s water is a priority.
 They continue to find ways to conserve our natural resources.

 Idaho has the most river miles in the USA and relies mostly on irrigation to pump water to crops.
 It would cost billions of dollars a year if our waters were to be infected by zebra and quagga mussels.